yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/templates/sms-template.md

 2. Create a segment based on the desired ‘tags
 3. [Schedule campaign](/docs/platform_concepts/engagement/outbound/outbound-campaigns/run-campaign)

-**If the bot is on the cloud platform**,
+**If the bot is on the cloud platform**, to run blast campaigns:

-To run a last campaigns:

-1. **Go to Engagement → Templates → Select SMS → Create the same template** that you created and got approved in the DLT portal.
-Please add the details exactly as added in the DLT portal.
-Make sure the message content is JUST THE SAME without any changes in the linespace, case (upper/lower case) and such
+1. Go to **Engage** > **Templates** > Select **SMS** > Create the same template that you created and got approved in the DLT portal.
+Ensure you add the exact details as added in the DLT portal - without any changes in the linespace, case (upper/lower case) and
 2. Add the [audience CSV](https://docs.google.com/document/d/1RCPeDiS4Hv_n0thHRpICK0kQ1RjUpzET365cEEnxpQM/edit)
-3. Go to Campaigns → Select the template you created as per previous step → Choose the audience segment → Schedule campaign
+3. Schedule the campaign as explained in [](/platform_concepts/engagement/outbound/outbound-campaigns/run-campaign.md).

 **for transactional 1-o-1 updates 👇**